Call Today (512) 323-2333

 Religious Test for Immigration Image

-Does the U.S. impose a religious test for immigrants seeking entry?
+Does the U.S. impose a religious test for immigration?
 Officially, the United States does not use religion as a criterion for admitting or barring immigrants.
 However, some argue that recent policies have indirectly amounted to a religious test, significantly impacting Muslim immigrants.
-This post will explore the complex issues around religion and immigration.
+Therefore, this post will explore the complex issues around religion and immigration.

 The U.S. Constitution Prohibits Religious Tests

 The U.S. Constitution forbids religious tests.
 Article VI states that “no religious test shall ever be required as a qualification to any office or public trust under the United States.”
 The First Amendment also enshrines religious freedom and prohibits the government from favoring or disfavoring any religion.
-These principles unequivocally apply to citizens and immigrants alike.
+As a result, these principles unequivocally apply to both citizens and immigrants alike.

 The Establishment Clause of the First Amendment prevents the government from establishing an official religion or preferring one religion over others.
-The Free Exercise Clause protects the right of individuals, including immigrants, to practice their religion freely.
-These constitutional provisions create a strong barrier against religious tests in any government policy, including immigration.
+The Free Exercise Clause protects the right of individuals, including immigrants, to practice their religion freely, and congress shall make no law about it.
+These constitutional provisions create a strong barrier against religious tests in any government policy, including immigration to allow immigrants to engage in religious expression.

 Past Policies Accused of Targeting Muslims